BIO

 Prior to that, Andrea was an EU Marie Curie Fellow in emerging technology addressing sustainability and health problems at the European Commission's Joint Research Centre and at Grenoble School of Management.
-He was also a European Science Foundation Visiting Fellow at Bocconi University, and a HEPTech Visiting Researcher at GSI and CERN.
-He inspired as well as helped CERN to launch Collaboration Spotting, a data analytics platform that facilitates the technology transfer from science labs and companies to society, which CERN features among its success stories.
+At the European Commission, he analyzed the bio and climate technologies and ventures that the multi-billion Euro fund Horizon 2020 invested in, and advised the JRC leadership on technology transfer and venture creation.
+At Grenoble School of Management and as a European Science Foundation Visiting Fellow at Bocconi University and a HEPTech Visiting Fellow at GSI and CERN, he conducted research on technology innovation and transfer.
+As a result, he inspired and helped CERN to launch Collaboration Spotting, a data analytics platform that facilitates the technology transfer from science labs and companies to society, which CERN features among its success stories.

-In his free time, Andrea loves going on road trips and hikes with family and friends, playing volley, writing songs and jamming with other musicians, as well as bringing people together through food, music, and art.
+In his free time, Andrea loves going on road trips and hikes with family and friends, playing volley, swimming, writing songs and jamming with other musicians, as well as bringing people together through music and art experiences.

 Languages